elf4j/elf4j-provider/README.md

 JSON is a supported output pattern, in hopes of helping external log analysis tools.
 This is in addition to the usual line-based patterns - timestamp, level, thread, class, method, file name, line number, and log message.

-### Configuration Refresh at Runtime
+### Service Administration at Runtime

-Supports configuration refresh during runtime via API, with option of passing in replacement properties instead of reloading the configuration file.
+* Supports configuration refresh during runtime via API, with option of passing in replacement properties instead of reloading the configuration file.
 The most frequent use case would be to change the minimum log output level, without restarting the application.
+* If it is required that no logs should be lost when the application shuts down, it is the user's responsibility to call the `LogServiceManger.stopAll()` before the application exits.
+Upon that call, the log service will
+    1. stop accepting new log events
+    2. block and wait for the front buffer to drain
+    3. block and wait for the back buffer to drain

 ## Usage